 Literary Agent Carrie Plitt explains: “The first text message I received from a British person did not disappoint: ‘Want to pop round mine for tea today? x’, offered my new course-mate Alice.
 It was delightfully British.
 Not only was it an invitation for tea, but how quaint to be asked to ‘pop’ over, like a Victorian jack-in-the-box.
 One thing did confuse me, though, and that was the lone lowercase x lingering at the end of her message.
 Nothing I had read prepared me for this little letter.
 Was it a negation of her statement?
 A warning about adult content?
 An unknown variable?
 I assumed it was a typo.
 But as these little xs began to populate most of the text messages or emails I received from my British friends, I had to ask.
 ‘It’s a kiss of course’ said Alice, by now my self-appointed cultural guide.
 ‘I was beginning to worry that you never kissed me back.’”

-12. “Yeah, I got a question, what the fuck is the flavor oF Irn Bru?”
+12. “Yeah, I got a question, what the fuck is the flavour oF Irn Bru?”